IATF arenas have 4 throwing lines:

 1. When a thrower prepares for their throw, their back foot must begin completely behind the blue line.

-1. It must be painted 2” thick and is 52” in length from the left to right:
+3. The blue line must be 2" (5 cm) thick and is 52" (132 cm) in length from the left to right.

-4. The Yellow Line (Perimeter Line)
+4. The Yellow Line

-1. The distance of the yellow line may vary by a few inches venue to venue, as it is not related to the mechanics of throwing an axe, but is an important representation of where the throwing arena begins;
+1. The distance of the yellow line may vary by a few inches venue to venue, as it is not related to the mechanics of throwing an axe, but is an important representation of where the throwing arena begins.

 The following diagram represents a bird’s eye view of a single axe throwing lane, with all the lines painted on the ground.
 All measurements are taken from the back of the plywood backboard as if it reached all the way to the ground.